Grand Turk Snorkeling

-To the north, Pillory Beach also offers old coral formations and features, but the variety and abundance of life parallels what is seen at the other west coast beach sites.
+To the north, Pillory Beach also offers old coral formations and features, but the variety and abundance of life parallel what is seen at the other west coast beach sites.

 Marine Wildlife and Underwater Sights

 The Turks and Caicos is surrounded by warm and clear ocean water teeming with marine life.
-There’s plenty of colorful tropical fish to see at both shore reefs and in the deeper water.
+There are plenty of colorful tropical fish to see at both shore reefs and in the deeper water.
 Every type of fish has its own favored terrain.

 There a quite a few uniquely-shaped fish and mollusks to spot.
 Squids, cuttlefish, trumpetfish, lionfish and porcupinefish are present in the Turks and Caicos throughout the year.